Skip to main content

 Each half runs in a separate sandbox.

-• Agent half: a Python subprocess under ados-supervisor. cgroup v2 controls cap CPU percent, memory, and PIDs. seccomp tightens the syscall surface.
+• Agent half: a subprocess under ados-supervisor.
+A Python plugin runs through the plugin runner; a Rust plugin (runtime: rust in the manifest) runs its own compiled binary directly.
+Either way the subprocess sits in the shared ados-plugins.slice cgroup, which caps CPU percent, memory, and PIDs.
+The generated systemd unit adds privilege hardening: NoNewPrivileges=yes, ProtectSystem=strict, ProtectHome=yes, PrivateTmp=yes, LockPersonality=yes, RestrictRealtime=yes, and RestrictSUIDSGID=yes.
 The plugin reaches the host only through a Unix domain socket; it cannot open arbitrary network sockets unless it declared network.outbound.

 • GCS half: an <iframe sandbox="allow-scripts"> with no allow-same-origin.
 Null origin means no shared cookies, no shared storage, no DOM access to the host.
-The plugin reaches the host only through postMessage.
-The host validates every envelope.
+The host serves the plugin bundle with a Content-Security-Policy that constrains what the frame can load.
+The plugin reaches the host only through postMessage, and the host validates every envelope.

 The sandbox is the boundary that turns a manifest’s permissions into real authority.
 The plugin cannot lie about what it can do.